Automattic/mcp-server-gravatar/README.md

 ### Gravatar API Key

-While the Gravatar API can be used without authentication, using an API key is recommended as it increases the rate limits for your queries.
+Some parts of the Gravatar API can be used without authentication.
+However, using an API key is recommended as it increases the rate limits for your queries.
 You can generate your own API key by visiting the [Developer Dashboard](https://gravatar.com/developers/).

 Once you have your API key, you can configure it in Claude Desktop or VS Code as shown in the sections below.